COVID-19 Impact on Training Courses

 CLASSROOM vs. ONLINE DELIVERY OF COURSES REQUIREMENTS

 Current mediator training guidelines in Alabama require that the 20-hour General/Civil Mediation course, the 40-hour Divorce and Family Mediation training course and the Domestic Violence in Mediation training seminar be held in a live, in-person, classroom setting in order for participants to qualify for registration as a mediator in Alabama.
 Consequently, these courses can NOT be offered online.
 If this requirement changes, we are prepared to offer training online for these programs in the future.
-Until then, our only choice is to wait to hold the seminars when government and health officials allow.
+Until then, our only choice is to wait to hold the seminars when possible.

 However, these requirements do NOT impact other training programs that we offer.
 The following training programs will be offered in a digital (online), on-demand format beginning as indicated.

-Teaching Mediation: Train-the-Mediation-Trainer -- Online course begins in May 2020
+Teaching Mediation: Train-the-Mediation-Trainer -- Online course begins on June 2020

-Building a Profitable Mediation Practice -- Online course begins in June 2020
+Building a Profitable Mediation Practice -- Online course begins July 2020

-2020 Advanced Mediation Seminar -- Online course begins in July 2020
+2020 Advanced Mediation Seminar -- Online course begins in July/August 2020

 If you register for an in-person seminar that is rescheduled to a later date, you may attend a live, in-person course or you may transfer to the the online version of the course at NO extra cost (as soon as the digital version is available).